Ravyn, Eternal Light

 Obviously, an army of gunslingers would be nice, but with scenarios as they are, Ravyn is best served by something a bit more balanced.

-- Countermeasures is a powerful upkeep that can deny a wide swathe of enemy shooting.
+- Countermeasure is a powerful upkeep that can deny a wide swathe of enemy shooting.
 It's usually best on a unit to increase the anti-shooting bubble, and preferably fast enough to get up to the enemy before being shot down.

 - Locomotion is a somewhat FOCUS-ineffective spell, but can be used for when you want to get a little more threat out of your battlegroup or want to pull a warjack back.
 Just keep in mind that unless you have an arc node, Ravyn needs to be close to the warjack in question to move it.